RakhithJK/wazuh-wazuh-wiki/Proof-of-concept-guide.md

 bash /tmp/malware_downloader.sh
 ```

-- On the agent, the results of the yara scan can be seen at `/var/ossec/logs/active-responses.log`
+- On the agent, the results of the Yara scan can be seen at `/var/ossec/logs/active-responses.log`

 ```bash
 tail -f /var/ossec/logs/active-responses.log